PlaidCloud/website/content/en/docs/tasks/administer-cluster/safely-drain-node.md

 ```shell
 kubectl uncordon <node name>
 ```
-afterwards to tell Kubernetes that it can resume scheduling new pods onto the node.
+afterwards to tell PlaidCloud that it can resume scheduling new pods onto the node.

 ## Draining multiple nodes in parallel